 The spiritual needs of aging include: identity, meaning, love and wisdom.
 While these basic needs do not change with age, they often become intensified.
 In this seminar we look closely at the importance of spirituality in the care and treatment of our aging clients.
 We consider how the family, culture, media, and our own professional and personal histories shape our understanding and attitudes about aging and spirituality.
-We review contemporary theories about aging, families, and spirituality and consider the possibility that there is something primary, perhaps even sacred about the human quest for connectedness.
+We review contemporary theories about ag-